Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Basics on parametric eigenvalue trajectories

-In the original ITP \cref{eq:ITPweak}, the operator $\mathbf{L}$ takes values in an infinite-dimensional space, although any form of discretization ultimately turns it matrix-valued.
-As a specific instance of this, which will be of great interest to us, the separation of variables \cref{eq:funDisk} allows us to study the ITP on the unit disk through \emph{discrete} nonlinear eigenproblems.
+As a specific instance of this, which will be of great interest to us, separation of variables \cref{eq:funDisk} allows us to study the ITP on the unit disk through discrete \emph{nonlinear} eigenproblems.
 More explicitly, given a set of $M$ Bessel indices $\{m_1,\ldots,m_M\}\subset\mathbb{N}_0$, we can define a $(2M)\times(2M)$ block-diagonal nonlinear eigenproblem through

 cf.~\cref{eq:disk}.
 This is instrumental in studying the ITEs corresponding to the selected Bessel indices.